NM.SettingConnection¶

 Whether mDNS is enabled for the connection.

 The permitted values are: “yes” (2) register hostname and resolving for the connection, “no” (0) disable mDNS for the interface, “resolve” (1) do not register hostname but allow resolving of mDNS host names and “default” (-1) to allow lookup of a global default in NetworkManager.conf.
-If unspecified, “default” ultimately depends on the DNS plugin (which for systemd-resolved currently means “no”).
+If unspecified, “default” ultimately depends on the DNS plugin.

 This feature requires a plugin which supports mDNS.
 Otherwise, the setting has no effect.
-One such plugin is dns-systemd-resolved.
+Currently the only supported DNS plugin is systemd-resolved.
+For systemd-resolved, the default is configurable via MulticastDNS= setting in resolved.conf.

 New in version 1.12.